Why Putting Repositories in Your POMs Is a Bad Idea

 The long answer is: it depends.

-There are two scenarios to consider here.
-Enterprise software (generally not published externally) and public software.
-Lets take Enterprise software first.
+There are two scenarios to consider here: Enterprise software (generally not published externally) and public software.
+Let's take enterprise software first.
 Continue reading this post for a full explanation of both scenarios.

 Enterprise

-In an Enterprise scenario, you will typically want to have a repository manager like Sonatype Nexus Repository sitting on your front lines.
+In an enterprise scenario, you will typically want to have a repository manager like Sonatype Nexus Repository sitting on your front lines.
 It will be proxying all external repositories and hosting your internal ones.

 This all presumes that your artifacts are not consumed externally.
-If they are, then you also fall into the next category.
-(They are not mutually exclusive)
+If they are, then you also fall into the next category (they are not mutually exclusive).

 Open Source Projects